rednote-hilab/dots.llm1/README.md

 ### Inference with vllm

 [vLLM](https://github.com/vllm-project/vllm) is a high-throughput and memory-efficient inference and serving engine for LLMs.
-Official support for this feature is covered in [this pull request](https://github.com/vllm-project/vllm/pull/18254).
+Official support for this feature is covered in [PR #18254](https://github.com/vllm-project/vllm/pull/18254).

 ```shell
 vllm serve dots.llm1.inst --port 8000 --tensor-parallel-size 8